 Our award-winning training scheme for volunteers means that adults get as much from Scouts as young people.
 Our approach focuses on what you want to get out of volunteering with Scouts, while respecting how much time you can offer.
 Over 90% of Scout volunteers say that their skills and experiences have been useful in their work or personal life.

-The Duchess of Cambridge is a volunteer.
+The Duchess of Cambridge has been a volunteer since January 2012.

 May 02, 2012 – Camping With Scouts In Anglesey – Catherine, The Duchess of Cambridge (and Lupo) quietly volunteered on a camping trip for The Scout Association in Anglesey, North Wales.